-Let us first start with the data subsystem manages.
-This subsystem is responsible for managing the data inflow and outflow from the Recommender System.
-This subsystem consists of two agent which are the Data Manager Agent and the Aggregator Agent.
-The goal of the data manager agent is to maintain the authenticity of the data by preventing it from getting corrupted and also to manage the piping of data from source to the desired destination.
-This goal for the data agent is achieved by fulfilling two responsibilities i.e. the responsibility of properly encrypting and decrypting the data from the source and the destination respectively and by updating the proper locations of source and destination for the data to be used by the system. .
-The main task of the Aggregator agent is to channel between the user interface and the various servers for computation, storage and generating recommendations.
+Let us start with the data management subsystem.
+This subsystem is responsible for managing the data inflow and outflow from the RPRS.
+The subsystem consists of two agents, the Data Manager Agent and the Aggregator Agent.
+The goal of the Data Manager Agent is to maintain the authenticity of the data by preventing it from getting corrupted and also to manage the piping of data from data sources to the desired destinations.
+This goal of the data agent is achieved by fulfilling two responsibilities: the responsibility of properly encrypting and decrypting the data from the source and the destination, respectively, and of updating the proper locations of source and destination of the data to be used by the system.
+The main task of the Aggregator Agent is to channel between the user interface and the various servers to support computation, storage and generating recommendations.
 This specific goal is achieved by the proper distribution and redistribution of data within the system.